-Harry Potter and the Cursed Child has arrived at Melbourne’s Princess Theatre and it is arguably the hottest show in town.
-It’s an unmissable production for Harry Potter fans and it is the first official Harry Potter story to be presented on stage.
+Harry Potter and the Cursed Child is showing at Melbourne’s Princess Theatre and it is arguably the hottest show in town.
+It’s an unmissable production for Harry Potter fans and it is the first official Harry Potter stage play.

-At the moment the show is open in Melbourne until 1 December but it’s anticipated that it will run for several years, similar to its London West End and New York Broadway counterparts.
+It is anticipated that the Harry Potter Melbourne show will run for several years, similar to its London West End and New York Broadway counterparts.

 Harry Potter and the Cursed Child is on an original new story by J.K.
 Rowling, Jack Thorne and John Tiffany.
 The play goes for two parts – the first is 2 hours 40 minutes, the second is 2 hours 30 minutes.
 To see the full story it is really imperative that you see both parts, and ideally on two separate nights (or at a push, one part after the other on the same day).
 It is simply not the same experience if you skip a part or there is too long a gap between parts.